JoeClos/coursehub/README.md

 #### Admin Features (WIP)
  - Admin can log in to manage courses (create, update, delete).
  - Admin can view and manage all users and their subscriptions.

+## Closing Notes
+CourseHub aims to redefine the course subscription experience by providing an intuitive platform for learners and administrators alike.
+Whether you're a learner exploring new opportunities or an admin managing the platform, CourseHub is built with your needs in mind.

+I am excited to continue evolving this application, integrating user feedback, and adding innovative features to make learning accessible to everyone.

+Thank you for checking out CourseHub! 🚀